Adaptive, Distribution-Free Prediction Intervals for Deep Networks

 \subsection{Real Data}

-We perform similar comparisons using two public data sets from the data science platform Kaggle.com.\footnote{Available at: \href{https://www.kaggle.com/harlfoxem/housesalesprediction } {www.kaggle.com/harlfoxem/housesalesprediction}, \href{https://www.kaggle.com/kmader/rsna-bone-age}{ www.kaggle.com/kmader/rsna-bone-age}. } The significantly different nature of these data sets demonstrates the flexibility of the PI-Network.
-The first data set is a straightforward regression example of sale prices for homes in King County, Washington, between May 2014 and May 2015.
-This data set includes 21,613 observations which we split s.t. $|D_1|$ = 15,000, $|D_2|$ = 3,000 and $|D_3|$ = 3,613.
+In each of the real data examples, the ratio of observations in $D_1$, $D_2$ and $D_3$ was equal to 3:1:1.
+Each experiment was repeated 20 times, i.e., the data set is randomly partitioned into three parts, then the model is trained on $D_1$, tuned on $D_2$, and evaluated on $D_3$.
+This process constitutes one repetition.
+We discuss the results from four real datasets here, about which further information is given in the supplement.
+When applicable, covariates were standardized to have mean 0 and variance 1.

+We consider two datasets from the data science platform Kaggle and two from the UCI machine learning repository \citep{UCI}.
+The first is a bike share dataset from UCI that contains the hourly count of bike rentals in the Capital bikeshare system along with weather information between 2011 and 2012 \citep{BikeShare}.
+The task is to predict the number of bike rentals based on weather information.
+The other UCI dataset provides hourly traffic volume, westbound on I-94, in Minneapolis-St Paul, Minnesota between 2012 and 2018.
+The dataset also includes weather and holiday information.
+For both datasets, we trained a network with one hidden layer and 100 hidden nodes.

+From Kaggle, we consider an image data set and a standard regression task.
+The image dataset contains 12,611 observations, each consisting of an x-ray of a patient's hand.
+The task is to predict the patient's age using the x-ray.
+We use an intermediate layer of the pre-trained Inception V3 network as the feature extractor \citep{szegedy2016}.
+We trained a neural network on the extracted features with one hidden layer and $300$ hidden nodes.
+We used data augmentation (random rotation and horizontal flips of the images) on $D_1$ to reduce over-fitting.
+The regression dataset consists of 21,613 sale prices for homes in King County, Washington, between May 2014 and May 2015.
 There are 19 covariates describing the features of the house which are used to predict log sale price.
-All covariates are standardized to have mean 0 and standard deviation 1.
 For each method we trained a neural network with one hidden layer, with 100 hidden nodes, and between 80 and 200 passes through the data.

-In the second data set, the goal is to estimate the age of a child (in months) given their sex and an X-ray of their hand.
-This data set includes 12,611 observations which we split s.t. $|D_1|$ = 7,500, $|D_2|$ = 2,500 and $|D_3|$ = 2,611.
-We used data augmentation (random rotation and horizontal flips of the images) on $D_1$ to reduce over-fitting.
-We use an intermediate layer of the pretrained Inception V3 network as the feature extractor \citep{szegedy2016}.
-We trained a neural network on the extracted features with one hidden layer, $300$ hidden nodes, and between 30 and 100 passes through the data.